hanxiaomax/Learncpp_CN/docs/M-5-std-move-if-noexcept.md

 The standard library uses `std::move_if_noexcept` often to optimize for functions that are `noexcept`.
 For example, `std::vector::resize` will use move semantics if the element type has a `noexcept` move constructor, and copy semantics otherwise.
 This means `std::vector` will generally operate faster with objects that have a `noexcept` move constructor.

-Warning
+!!! warning "注意"

 	If a type has both potentially throwing move semantics and deleted copy semantics (the copy constructor and copy assignment operator are unavailable), then `std::move_if_noexcept` will waive the strong guarantee and invoke move semantics.
 This conditional waiving of the strong guarantee is ubiquitous in the standard library container classes, since they use std::move_if_noexcept often.